Underground Shelter, W.A.R.T.S

 “—dead.
 The storm’s died down.
 Don’t know for how long, but—”

 Pheno hurries over to the mercenaries surrounding the human remains beside the generator.
 The darker skinned mercenary, Nard, is nudging the corpse with his foot while his comrade keeps his weapon drawn, aimed for the head.
-The blonde has his rifle lowered and is speaking on his radio.
+Another man, a short blonde, has his rifle lowered and is speaking on his radio.
 The doctor clears his throat.
 “One dead.
 This one will make it if we can get to the infirmary.”

 Ika bites his lower lip, he can see the night guard keeping the pressure on the injured man’s wound behind Pheno.
 He glares down at the remains in front of him before speaking into his radio.
 “We’re coming over to A level.
 The gate is clear.
 Open it up and send someone to the infirmary, we’re on our way.”
 He pockets his radio and turns to Nard.
 “Let’s go.
 We have to get them out the side exit.”